VinceZK/enqueue-server/README.md

 ## Architecture and Deployment
 Enqueue server is started in one single Node process.
 It can be either deployed in the same server with your application, or be deployed in a standalone server.
-In both cases, it be shared among multiple application server processes.
+In both cases, it can be shared among multiple application server processes.

 ![Enqueue Server is behind application server process](ServerAccess.png)